sw1sh/QuantumPotatoChips/typst/main.typ

-= Unconventional Liouvillian Evolution at the Boundary of Quantum Potato Chip
+= Unconventional Liouvillian Evolution at the Boundary of Quantum Potato Chips

-A natural question arises: Can the boundary of the chip be understood as the result of state evolution under a master equation, starting from an appropriate initial condition?
+A natural physics question arises: can the boundary of the quantum potato chip be understood as the result of state evolution under a master equation, starting from an appropriate initial condition?

-Given that the trajectory of each individual probability vector $P = {p, 1-p}$ and $Q = {q, 1-q}$ is already known, constrained by @eq:constraint, and thus its parametric equation, the single parameter $p$ can now be interpreted as a time variable.
-Consequently, we can identify two time (or parameter)-dependent transition matrices that generate the desired trajectory.
+Given that the trajectory of each individual probability vector $P = {p, 1-p}$ and $Q = {q, 1-q}$ is already known and constrained by @eq:constraint, the parameter $p$ can be interpreted as a time variable in a parametric equation for the whole system.
+We can identify two time (or parameter)-dependent transition matrices that generate the desired trajectory.

 $
 P'(p) = cal(L)_1(p) P(p),